@OnDelete vs JPA Cascade: Persistence Context Consistency Issue

 | JPA Cascade | Persistence context consistency guaranteed | Requires bidirectional relationship |

-Ended up adding bidirectional relationship and using JPA Cascade.
+I ended up adding the bidirectional relationship and using JPA Cascade.

 Lessons Learned